Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

 {{< /mermaid >}}

 A programmer would immediately recognise this "map" for what it is, a *State Machine Diagram*.
-Unbenounced to them, I had just explained a fundamental technique in computer science and how this radio's UI was coded under the hood.
+Unbeknownst to them, I had just explained a fundamental technique in computer science and how this radio's UI was coded under the hood.